Triscuit Cracked Pepper & Olive Oil Crackers

 Triscuit cracked pepper and olive oil flavored crackers have a slightly spicy, salty taste.
 They are made with whole grain wheat and non-GMO ingredients.

-One serving of 6 crackers has 120 calories, 4 grams fat, 21 grams carbohydrates and less than one gram of protein.
+There are 120 calories, 4 grams fat, 21 grams carbohydrates, and less than one gram of protein in one serving of the Triscuit crackers.

 In addition, each serving contains 3 grams of dietary fiber.
 There is zero saturated fat and no artificial colors.

-Read this guide for a detailed overview of the nutritional information and ingredients in Triscuit Cracked Pepper & Olive Oil Crackers.
+Read this packaged snack report for a detailed overview of the nutritional information and ingredients in Triscuit Cracked Pepper & Olive Oil Crackers.

-Nutritional information is presented based on a single serving measured as six crackers with a total net weight of 29 grams.
+Nutrition information is based on a single serving measured as six crackers with a total net weight of 29 grams.

 SUMMARY OF TRISCUIT NUTRITIONAL INFORMATION